Julius Seligson: Tennis career

 He won the NCAA indoor singles championship in 1928, 1929, and 1930.
+Seligson won the inaugural edition of the Eastern Grass Court Championships in 1927 at the Westchester Country Club in Rye, N.Y.
+That same season he was runner-up at the inaugural Eastern Clay Court Championships at the Jackson Heights Tennis Club in Queens, N.Y. and also won the Kings County Championships in Brooklyn.

-In 1930 he also won the Eastern Clay Court Championships.
+In 1928, 1930, and 1932 he won the New York Metropolitan Clay Court Championships.
+Seligson also won the Metropolitan Grass Court Championships in 1928 defeating Berkeley Bell in the final in four sets.

-Seligson was ranked as high as # 8 in USTA Singles in 1928.

 In 1928 and 1930, he was a singles finalist at the U.S. National Indoor Tennis Championships.
 In 1929, at the Cincinnati Masters, he reached the singles final, where he lost to Herbert Bowman in four sets: 6–2, 4–6, 4–6, 1–6.

-He later turned professional and won three titles at the Metropolitan Clay Court Championship.
+Seligson was ranked as high as # 8 in USTA Singles in 1928.

 Halls of Fame

 In 1992, he was inducted into the Lehigh University Athletic Hall of Fame, and in 2002 he was enshrined into the Intercollegiate Tennis Association (ITA) Men’s Collegiate Tennis Hall of Fame.

 After tennis career

 After graduation he became an insurance broker.

-Seligson died in 1987 of a malignant melanoma at his home in Westport, Connecticut.
+Seligson died in 1987 of a melanoma at his home in Westport, Connecticut.
 He was 77 years old.